niharikabalachandra/Logistic-Regression/README.md

 ## Solution

-After applying logistic regression analysis, the the flights that are likely to be delayed are:
+Lift is a measure of the effectiveness of a predictive model calculated as the ratio between the results obtained with and without the predictive model (Cumulative gains and lift charts are visual aids for measuring model performance).
+After applying logistic regression analysis, we calculate the lift meassure:

 ![Alt text](https://github.com/niharikabalachandra/Logistic-Regression/blob/master/Regression.png?raw=true "K-means Clustering")